Gerosullivan/Pangur/features.md

 - Expand geometry to 5x5 (add column `E`, row `5`).
 Ensure `src/types.ts`, `src/lib/board.ts`, board layout JSON, and styling all honor the new grid.
 - Mark the outer ring as `shadow` terrain except the new gates at `B5`, `C5`, `D5`.
 Entry definitions for those cells should cap the combined incoming queue at six mice.
-- Initial game state now starts with **no resident ring of mice** on the perimeter; only cats in hand plus the shared incoming queue populate the board.
+- Initial game state now spawns `1/1` mice on every perimeter cell (still data-driven via `boardLayout.json`), while interior cells remain open for cat placement.
+- During setup, players can drag cats on/off the board freely with no limits until they click `Confirm Formation`; make sure the store + UI allow infinite rearrangements before locking in.
 - Specs + docs need to describe the new single incoming staging area (see §4) once code lands.

 ## 2. Cat Rules Refresh